 By Deidre Miller…

-In the mid-auts, I worked as a project engineer for a firm in Toronto that specialized in commercial building inspections, often in advance of property sales.
+In the mid-auts, I worked as a project engineer for a firm that specialized in commercial building inspections, often in advance of property sales.
 For two or three days a week, I was onsite, recording the condition of building exteriors, roofs, plumbing, interiors, electrical systems and heating, cooling and ventilation systems.
+Upon finding any oddities, the companies would be required to fix these by hiring professionals, as any damage to commercial buildings could potentially put members of the public in danger.
+For instance, upon finding a damaged roof, services like commercial roofing st louis would be called out to fix this.

 As someone who had worked as a building designer, both in structural engineering and architecture, it was fascinating to see how buildings and building systems changed over time and what details tended to become problematic when left to themselves for decades.